 By approaching your first season controlling the team with the knowledge that it will be at least two years before you compete, you can better rebuild the roster and won’t have knee-jerk reactions to the in-season ups and downs.

-The first step is to get younger.
-There will always be teams at the top in need of win-now players.
-They are known commodities.
-Hopefully, your roster at least has two or three veterans that are useful.
+The first step is usually to get younger.
+There will always be teams at the top in need of win-now players, you just need to open the lines of communication and find them.

 Stockpile Rookie Draft Picks for the Coming Years

 In theory, a last-place dynasty orphan should have all of its rookie draft picks, if not more.
 Although, sometimes you will find orphan teams who already traded those away.
-That is the hardest rebuild of them all.
+That’s the hardest rebuild of them all.

-But you are also subject to the market value in your league.
+But you’re also subject to the market value in your league.
 If someone isn’t high on a player or the class as a whole, your return will be below value.

 The reality is the roster you’re inheriting is more than one superstar away from competing.
 Of course, you ultimately need superstars, but you need more than one.
 If you trade down and acquire more picks, it provides more chances to hit on more players.